-In this magercise, you'll learn about adding an Icon
+In this magercise, you'll learn about adding an Icon, or

 respond to the selection of each.
 In addition to physically selecting